thradams/cake/ownership.md

 The directive `#pragma nullable enable/disable` can be used during the process of upgrading code.
 `nullable enable` means that the new rules apply, while `nullable disable` indicates that all pointers are nullable.
 Similar approach has been used in C# [1].

+It is important to note that, although the semantics change, this only affects static analysis; the runtime behavior remains unchanged.

 New rules for pointer compatibility automatically arise, guided by the objective of improving safety.